Finding Help

 If you disagree with the school's diagnosis, you have the right to ask for further testing or to seek a diagnosis from a professional in private practice.
 Similarly, if the school does not think it necessary to assess your child, you may want to seek a diagnosis from a professional in private practice.

-Remember, in order to qualify for special education services or accomodations, your child must have a diagnosis that clearly shows he or she has a learning disability that meets the criteria defined by law.
+Remember, in order to qualify for special education services or accommodations, your child must have a diagnosis that clearly shows he or she has a learning disability that meets the criteria defined by law.
 In general, federal law says that a person is eligible for accommodations when a documented disability significantly interferes with a major life activity such as learning.
 Most states use criteria related to the discrepancy between a child's ability and achievement.
 Federal laws also set clear guidelines on what special education accommodations must be provided.

 Tutoring